ISTE-VIT/Reservatio/README.md

 	<img src="https://ik.imagekit.io/pjbsfzv5ci/111881788-33353b80-89d8-11eb-9db1-746eba087b05_60cRdfJ_4C.png?updatedAt=1636800410212"> </a>
 </p>

-Reservatio is an interface which will help customers to avoid overcrowding in restaurants and let them know when it's their turn to dine-in at the restaurant.<br>
+Reservatio is an interface which will help customers to avoid overcrowding in public services like restaurants, pharmacies etc and let them know when it's their turn.<br>

 Our product caters the need of the shoppers by:<br>

 <ul>
 <li>Providing QR scanning feature which helps cut down long lines .</li>
-<li>Providing an Image Scanning feature to search for an product by its image</li>
+<li>Providing an Image Scanning feature to search for a product by its image</li>
-<li>Also keeping track of the user and notifying them when new stock arrives</li>
+<li>Also keeping track of the user and notifying them</li>
 </ul>

 <hr>